benjaminion/upgrading-ethereum-book/src/book.md

 Thus, the Bellatrix upgrade defined a terminal total difficulty (TTD) at which the Merge would take place.
 Each block on the Ethereum proof of work chain has a "difficulty" associated with it, which corresponds to the expected number of hashes it would take to mine it.
 The total difficulty is the monotonically increasing accumulated difficulty of all the blocks so far.

 The first block to exceed `TERMINAL_TOTAL_DIFFICULTY` was Ethereum block number [15537393](https://etherscan.io/block/15537393).
-That block thus became the last canonical block to be produced under proof of work.
+That block became the last canonical block to be produced under proof of work.
 The [next execution payload](https://etherscan.io/block/15537394) was included in the beacon chain at slot [4700013](https://beaconcha.in/slot/4700013), which was produced at 06:42:59 UTC on September the 15th, 2022.

 `TERMINAL_BLOCK_HASH` and `TERMINAL_BLOCK_HASH_ACTIVATION_EPOCH` are present in case a need arose to manually select a particular proof of work fork to follow in case of trouble. `TERMINAL_BLOCK_HASH` would have been set in clients, by a manual override or a client update, to point to a specific proof of work block chosen by agreement to be the terminal block.
 In the event this functionality was not needed.